-- This rumor is inspired by the Serpentine Empire, created by James Mishler, see "The Age of Blackmoor" - This rumor refer to the Carnifex Empire of Y'hog created by Geoff Gander, see "Of the Lore and Legends of Y'hog, City of the Unclean Ones, and of that Race" Lizardmen, troglodytes, lamara, sis'thik and other reptilian races of Davania were often themselves slave of the carnifex or the serpentines in the past.
-Powerful lizardmen with troglodytes subjects canonically inhabit the Amalur lowlands (Poor Wizard's Almanac II and III). - 15 See "Northwestern Davania" - 16 Check Bruce Heard's blog post: "About the Nagpas" and "Varellyan Timeline" by Geoff Gander: - 17 A reference to Terror Birds:
+- Age of Blackmoor"

+- This rumor refer to the Carnifex Empire of Y'hog created by Geoff Gander, see "Of the Lore and Legends of Y'hog, City of the Unclean Ones, and of that Race" Lizardmen, troglodytes, lamara, sis'thik and other reptilian races of Davania were often themselves slave of the carnifex or the serpentines in the past.
+Powerful lizardmen with troglodytes subjects canonically inhabit the Amalur lowlands (Poor Wizard's Almanac II and III).

+- 15 See "Northwestern Davania"

+- the Nagpas" and "Varellyan Timeline" by Geoff Gander:

+- 17 A reference to Terror Birds: